swaminator/outbound/YC.md

 *Requirement 1:  Customers can browse a catalog of posters*

 We need to store our poster catalog in a data store and provide a way to query or mutate the data.
 The Amplify command line toolchain makes it really easy to provision a GraphQL API endpoint connected to a NoSQL database (DynamoDB).
 If you haven’t heard of GraphQL, it is a query language for your API and provides an easy way for frontends to fetch data from servers.
 You can learn more about GraphQL [here](https://docs.aws.amazon.com/appsync/latest/devguide/graphql-overview.html).
-To get started install the CLI and run the following command (follow our [getting started steps](https://aws-amplify.github.io/docs/).
+Follow our [getting started steps](https://aws-amplify.github.io/docs/) to install the CLI on your local machine.

 ```bash
 npm install -g @aws-amplify/cli